benpart/redis-demo/README.md

 It is possible to override the redis connection configuration with the correct path but it is no longer automatic and transparent for the developer.

-In this example, to make the application work, you must activate the *correctif* profile.
+In this example, to make the application work, you must activate the *correctif* profile SPRING_PROFILES_ACTIVE.
 The latter uses the configuration of the *application-correctif.yml* file:

 ```yaml